AnalystKing/Data-_Analyst_Portfolio/Power BI Projects/Sales Distribution Project/Project Breakdown.md

 - Data loading and inspection
 - Checking formatting and handling missing values
 - Data cleaning and formatting
+- Creating calculated columns and measures

 ### Exploratory Data Analysis (EDA)
-EDA involved exploring the employee data to answer key questions, such as;
+EDA involved exploring the sales data to answer key questions, such as;
 - What is the number of employees and attrition rate in the organization?
 - What is the performance and satisfaction level of employees in the organization?
 - What is the age and gender balance of employees across each department?